-- Inform your emergency evacuation coordinator or supervisor of the emergency. - Take shelter in the basement, stay away from windows. - Wait for the all clear signal before returning to work area. - If you are on the top floor of a building, use interior stairwell to move down to the basement. - If you are outside, take shelter indoors immediately.
+- Inform your emergency evacuation coordinator or supervisor of the emergency. - Take shelter in the basement, or alternate safety areas, stay away from windows. - Wait for the all clear signal before returning to work area.

+- If you are on the top floor of a building, use interior stairwell to move down to the basement. - If you are outside, take shelter indoors immediately.